MichelaLecca/Image-Fractional-Gradient-Computation/README.md

 The fractional derivatives are computed using the kernels described in [1] (see Section 3.4, "Mask MP2").

-Fractional gradients are widely used for contrast enhancement and the fractional gradient implmeneted here has been used in [2] to enhance backlight images.
+Fractional gradients are widely used for contrast enhancement and the fractional gradient implmeneted here has been used in [2] to enhance bad lighted images.

 [1] Ghanbari, Behzad, and Abdon Atangana.
 "Some new edge detecting techniques based on fractional derivatives with non-local and non-singular kernels."
 Advances in Difference Equations 2020.1 (2020): 435.